mjstevens777/pytorch-mask-rcnn/README.md

     python demo.py

-It works on CPU or GPU and the result should look like this:
+It works on CPU or GPU and will automatically compile the necessary extensions.
+The result should look like this:

 ![](assets/park.png)